 A partnership between the Institute of International Education and the Harvard School of Public Health, the highly-selective Maternal Health Young Champions (MHYC) program aims to reduce maternal mortality and morbidity by cultivating a cadre of emerging public health leaders equipped with the skills, vision and long-term commitment to improve maternal health worldwide.
 Maternal Health Young Champions are students or young graduates in public health or a related field who are committed to improving maternal mortality and morbidity through either research or innovative field work in their home country.
 The Young Champions are matched with mentors and placed with a host organization for a nine-month research or field project internship focusing on a particular area of maternal health.
 Young Champions also receive leadership training and attend the Global Maternal Health Conference.

 Learn more about the Maternal Health Young Champions (MHYC) Program

 Visit MHYC website

-The undergraduate program is a full, four-year program; students enter through the Abu Dhabi campus, and graduate from the Abu Dhabi campus with a New York University degree.
-B.A and B.S degrees will be awarded, with more than 19 majors in both the liberal arts and sciences.
+- This is a full, four year program; students enter through the Abu Dhabi campus, and graduate from the Abu Dhabi campus with a New York University degree.

 The Young Laureates Programme, an expansion of the Rolex Awards for Enterprise, fosters innovation in the next generation.
 Launched in 2009, the initiative supports visionary young men and women at a critical juncture in their careers, enabling them to implement inventive ideas that tackle the world’s most pressing issues in five areas: science and health, applied technology, exploration, the environment and cultural preservation.
 The Young Laureates Programme was designed to complement the original Rolex Awards for Enterprise, established in 1976.